Sales is at the heart of any business.

-Recruiting top talent requires tremendous effort, but it’s worth it.
+Recruiting top talent requires tremendous effort, but it’s worth it (we covered the topic on how to build a SDR team in a different article).

 They’re all students; smart, driven, with endless energy which makes them perfect sales development reps.
 Like most salespeople, they work hard and play hard.